Uwe Schmidt: 1999–2003

 Lassigue Bendthaus' last album, Pop Artificielle, was finally finished and released in 1999.
 Due to a record company decision the album was released under the name of LB.
 Pop Artificielle caused quite a media reaction worldwide, due to the fact that the album contained electronic cover versions of famous pop and rock songs.
-Pop Artificielle stylistically may be considered as being one of the first productions that merged song structures with sounds coming from a '90s techno background.
-Many refer to it as an initial point for the development of the glitch genre.
+Pop Artificielle stylistically may be considered as being one of the first productions that merged song structures with sounds coming from a '90s techno background, and an initial point for the development of the glitch genre.

 During the production process of Pop Artificielle, the idea was born to cover the German electronic pioneers Kraftwerk in a yet-to-be-defined style and as a different production.
 Meant to be rough sketches, Uwe Schmidt started to program a couple of Kraftwerk cover versions in traditional cha-cha-cha arrangement and decided to make this the second Señor Coconut album.
 Entertained by the result of the first programmings, he produced a total of 4 songs which he sent to some record companies.
 One of those companies, Tōwa Tei's Akashic Records, immediately licensed the album, entitled El Baile Alemán, releasing it upon completion of the production in 2000.
 Uwe Schmidt obtained official permission by Kraftwerk themselves to release El Baile Alemán, though had to remove his version of "Radioactivity".
 European and North American record companies remained uninterested until triggered by the hype El Baile Alemán had caused in Japan.
 Soon a European, North American, Mexican, Hong Kong and a Russian release followed and the title "Showroom Dummies" was featured in the Mexican movie Y Tu Mamá También.

 Señor Coconut's first European tour started on 19 August 2000 in Germany.
 A US headlining tour was scheduled, but had to be canceled because of visa problems of one of the 7 Chilean musicians that accompanied Schmidt.
 In parallel to Señor Coconut project, Schmidt continued working on rather obscure ideas, some for Rather Interesting, some that were released on other labels, such as the Geeez 'n' Gosh (2000 and 2002) albums which musically merge abstract electronic programmings and gospel vocals.
 Geeez 'n' Gosh was released on the German Mille Plateaux label, which went bankrupt in 2004, leaving Schmidt as well as many fellow musicians, unpaid.
 The Flanger project was also continued, Friedman and Schmidt recording the Inner Space/Outer Space album in Santiago de Chile, which was then released in 2001.